Built on LangGraph · A2A-native · yours to extend

 Clone it tonight.
 Own every line.

 A working A2A server, starter tools, and a console — on a fresh clone.
-Grow it into whatever you need; see how it compares.
+Grow it into whatever you need; see what makes it different.